Graduate Division Dean's Update: 11/25/25

 Dear Graduate Students and Postdoctoral Scholars,

-Upcoming office hours for the month of October are listed below.
+Upcoming office hours for the next two weeks are listed below.
 They are first come, first serve: https://uci.zoom.us/j/7277477

 Now on to the rest of this week’s events and opportunities: